wavim/assignee/report/report.typ

 MD Variant", gap: .5cm)

 Embrace invitations via generous modal prompts.
 Enter code, done.
-Team invitation at its simplest, takes you to the team hub without needing manual actions.
+Team invitation at its simplest, takes you to the team hub without demanding manual actions.

 Team owner?
 Assign tasks through the simplest modal interface.
 Modals aren't interruptions, they are graceful extensions of the workflow, designed with monastic restraint and geometric intentionality.
 When invoking task assignment, the modal